The Global Awareness for Travelers Story

 I really enjoy writing and I wanted to link my love of writing with travel.
 During the fall of 2020, I decided to do a bit of experimenting with linking my two passions into a travel related blog.
 I found that I had good response (lots of likes and follows) and I really enjoyed writing the posts.
 I also combined my hobby of photography and writing into a fun package.

 My plate was beginning to fill with some interesting new ideas for my future plans.
 I have been teaching, researching, and writing about certain topics for years—a holistic world history, cross-cultural awareness, five worldviews, personal well-being, and global issues—and these topics link very nicely with the needs of the travel industry.
-It would be seamless to link travel with my interests—since they overlap—I would put all this together into an informational travel organization that would be a program of my existing non-profit, the Center for Global Awareness.
+It would be seamless to link travel with my interests—since they overlap—I would put all this together into an educational travel program that would be a program of my existing non-profit organization, the Center for Global Awareness.
 Bingo, I thought I had a winning combination.

 I came up with a catchy angle for my project (at least I thought it was catchy): I would emphasize enhancing and practicing global awareness for curious and engaged travelers.
 I would call it Global Awareness for Travelers: Travel with New Eyes with Dr. Denise R. Ames.
 (It even made a catchy acronym GATE.)
 I knew it was a good idea since I couldn’t stop thinking about it.